I love american apparel, and tbh I don’t think its that over-priced compared to Topshop, GAP. etc.posted over 4 years ago

 When georgiarose reaches 200 Chic Points, she will be in the Style Council!

-i got my jumpsuit and it’s very comfortable & i guess it was worth the price but i won’t dedicate all my funds there.posted about 4 years ago
+i got my jumpsuit and it’s very comfortable & i guess it was worth the price but i won’t dedicate all my funds there.posted over 4 years ago